-For a proper connection, obey the terminal description X2A: Motor temperature sensor A [ 138].
+For a proper connection, follow the terminal description for X2A/X2B [141].

 For EnDat 3 or HIPERFACE DSL encoders, the motor temperature is transmitted together with the encoder data over connector X4A/X4B.
 Additional cabling at terminal X2A/X2B is not needed.